0D4Lab/documentation/docs/virtual_machines.md

 - `GSEM-2024`: the standard student VM
 - `GPU-1`: much more powerful, with 64 GB

-## Using rstdudio shortcuts on a VM
+## Using rStudio shortcuts on a VM

 Unfortunately, shortcuts and the list of previous projects and scripts are not permanent on the VM...
 There is a complicated workaround: